ninadnaik10/blog/posts/getting-started-with-linux.md

 *   **Step 2: Download Ubuntu ISO file**

-    You can download Ubuntu ISO file from [the official Ubuntu website open\_in\_new](https://ubuntu.com/download/desktop) .
+    You can download Ubuntu ISO file from [the official Ubuntu website](https://ubuntu.com/download/desktop) .
 Make sure you download latest version available.
 The latest version is Ubuntu 20.04 (Focal Fossa).

 *   **Step 3: Create live USB stick**

-    To create a live USB stick, download and install [Universal USB Installer open\_in\_new](https://www.pendrivelinux.com/universal-usb-installer-easy-as-1-2-3/) .
+    To create a live USB stick, download and install [Universal USB Installer](https://www.pendrivelinux.com/universal-usb-installer-easy-as-1-2-3/) .
 After installing, connect your Pen Drive and open File Explorer and format it.
 Open Universal USB Installer and browse the location of Ubuntu ISO file.
 Leave everything default and click start.
 It will automatically create a live USB of Ubuntu.

 *   **Step 4: Boot into Ubuntu**